jonpas/ArmaQDL/README.md

 **Example 1:**

 Launches Arma with CBA from P-drive, ACE3 from Workshop install and ACRE2 from local development folder.
 Additionally builds ACRE2 mod and opens the latest log file.
-Loads Arma directly into editor using the specified mission from "Soldier" profile.
+Loads Arma directly into the editor using the specified mission from the "Soldier" profile.

 ```
 $ armaqdl p:x\cba workshop:@ace dev:acre2:b -m Soldier:test.vr